Parth249601/Parth249601/README.md

 - **ML / AI** — deep learning, computer vision, NLP, and from-scratch model implementations
 - **Backend** — APIs, auth systems, spatial ETL pipelines, and data-heavy services
-- Currently exploring neural network interpretability and applied ML
+- Currently exploring how AI can be integrated in day to day systems.

 ---